CoolBreeze164/ComfyUI-Autonomous-Telegram-Bot/README.md

 A shared in-process inbox prevents competing `getUpdates` calls inside this pack, but cannot coordinate another ComfyUI process.
 Telegram polling and webhooks are mutually exclusive.
 If needed, call `deleteWebhook` with `drop_pending_updates=false` through API Method before starting the receiver.
 The receiver never deletes a webhook or discards Telegram's pending updates automatically.

 The inbox/cursor are in memory and survive consecutive runs and node-instance recreation within the same ComfyUI process.
 They are not a persistent job database.
 A process crash, restart, or failed downstream operation can lose a fetched-but-unprocessed item or replay an unacknowledged item.
 There is no exactly-once delivery guarantee across restarts.

-Received videos are written under ComfyUI's temporary directory in `ComfyUI/temp`.
-They remain available to downstream nodes and follow your ComfyUI temporary-file cleanup policy.

 Public Telegram file limits apply: downloads through `getFile` are currently limited to 20 MB.
 Unavailable/oversized files are logged and skipped, as described above.
 Local media decoding/conversion errors still need correction.
 See the [Telegram Bot API](https://core.telegram.org/bots/api#file).